polatengin/washington/README.md

 `FinOps` combines financial management, operations, and engineering best practices to help organizations understand, control, and optimize their cloud expenses.
 It encourages a culture where teams take ownership of their cloud usage, enabling faster product delivery while staying within budget.

+## Key Concepts

+_Visibility_: Understand who is spending what in the cloud.

+_Accountability_: Encourage teams to take responsibility for their usage.

+_Optimization_: Find ways to reduce waste and save costs.

+_Collaboration_: Finance, engineering, and product teams work together.

 ## Cloning the repository